MartinKabierski/privacy-aware-ppinot/README.md

 Please, be aware that you are responsible for guaranteeing, that the implemented mechanism actually provides the desired privacy protection.
 ## Supplementary Data
 Additionally, we providethe result files, figures and scripts used for the creation of those figures in the publications.
-You can find these located in the [Evaluation](https://github.com/MartinKabierski/privacy-aware-ppinot/tree/master/Evaluation) directoy.
+You can find these located in the [Evaluation](https://github.com/MartinKabierski/privacy-aware-ppinot/tree/master/evaluation) directory.

 ## Citing this work
 If you use this repository or the paper in an academic article, please cite it as: